Stickykenny/TIA-for-htr/README.md

 ### Alignment

-3. Using kraken, the selected images are segmented and ocr-ed to obtain a rough result that will be aligned with the actual transcription
+3. Using Kraken, the selected images are segmented and ocr-ed to obtain a rough result that will be aligned with the actual transcription

 4. Using the ocr result, we create pairs of text/image for each segmented parts of the image associated with their correct transcription